MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-ai-summary-list.md

    1. Save your changes.

-   The data list will now include automatically generated summaries and chart visualizations.
+   The data list now includes automatically generated summaries and chart visualizations.